 Tax is payable on withdrawals from the investment growth element of an Assurance Vie policy.
-A recent change to the French tax code has simplified to simplify the system.
-There is a new ‘flat tax’ rate of 30% on withdrawals from existing policies of more than €150,000 per individual or €300,000 for a couple.
-The 30% tax rate consists of 12.8% tax plus 17.2% social charges.
-The new Assurance Vie tax rates also apply to newly established policies below the €150,000 threshold.
+A recent change to the French tax code has simplified the system.
+There is a ‘flat tax’ rate of 30% on withdrawals from existing policies of more than €150,000 per individual or €300,000 for a couple.
+The 30% tax rate comprises of 12.8% tax plus 17.2% social charges.
+The Assurance Vie tax rates also apply to newly established policies below the €150,000 threshold.

 Assurance Vie tax allowance